Father James Graham

 Assigned as Follows:

-Documentation from the Diocesan Review Board shows that three accusations of sexual abuse against Father James G. Graham were reviewed and deemed credible in 2012, though it is not entirely clear from the report when the allegations were actually made for the first time.
+Father James Graham was ordained a priest in 1966, who served in the Diocese of Pittsburgh.
+According to media reports, documentation from the Diocesan Review Board shows that three accusations of sexual abuse against Father Graham were reviewed and deemed credible in 2012, though it is not entirely clear from the report when the allegations were actually made for the first time.

 The first victim was a man who died of a drug overdose in 2012.
 Shortly before his death, he authored a detailed letter outlining his abuse by Graham starting at age 9, and lasting about 2 or 3 years.
 The grand jury report is not clear as to where Graham was assigned at the time of the alleged abuse.